zluuba/difference-generator/README.md

 ### Installation

-You can clone this repo or download it with pip:
+Clone this repo or download it with pip:
 ```ch
 pip install --user git+https://github.com/zluuba/python-project-50.git
 ```

-Go to the installed folder in the terminal and using these commands to install package:
+Use these commands to install the package:
 ```ch
 make install
 make build